ndikrp/f-fsw24001086-km6-and-bcr-ch1/README.md

 # Binar: Challenge 01 Binar Car Rental Landing Page
 Fullstack Web Development Challenge 1 Binar Academy - FSW2402KM6004 Andhika Rizky Aulia
+A Car rental website application using html and css

 # How to Use